 Smoking causes the blood vessels to constrict reducing the blood supply and the oxygen supply to the tissues.
 Your body needs this blood supply and the oxygen in order to heal.
-A restricted blood supply to the tissues slows healing time.
-Doctors have different opinions about when patients should stop smoking before and after surgery but a minimum of 3 weeks before and after is desirable.
+Restricted blood supply to the tissues slows healing time.
+Doctors have different opinions about when patients should stop smoking before and after surgery.
+But a minimum of 3 weeks before and after is desirable.

 Should I have Breast Implants?

-Yes – If you are physically and emotionally healthy, have realistic expectations about the results of the surgery, and understand the risks and benefits of the procedure.
+- Are physically and emotionally healthy and have realistic expectations about the results of the surgery, and understand the risks and benefits of the procedure.

-Yes – If you wish to increase the size of your breasts.
+- Wish to increase the size of your breasts.

-Yes – If you feel that your breast size is too small or disproportionate to your body.
+- Feel that your breast size is too small or disproportionate to your body.

-Yes – If your breasts have become uneven and symmetry is desired.
+- Aware that your breasts have become uneven and symmetry is desired.

-Yes – If significant weight loss has reduced the size of your breasts.
+- Know that significant weight loss has reduced the size of your breasts.

-Yes – If your breast size and shape has changed after pregnancy.
+- Understand that your breast size and shape has changed after pregnancy.

-No – If you have an untreated malignant or pre-malignant cancer of their breast.
+- Have an untreated malignant or pre-malignant cancer of their breast.